 When Portugal declared war on Germany, the ship was in constant danger of being sunk.
 Despite surviving this unscathed, the ship suffered damage during particularly bad weather.
 As a result it was converted into a sailing ship.

-Retired captain William Dowman became determined to buy the ship.
+Retired captain Wilfred Dowman became determined to buy the ship.
 He was so determined that he offered a price of £3750 – more than what the ship was worth even in 1895.
 Her old name was restored in 1923, and she returned to British ownership.

 Dowman restored the ship to her state as a tea and wool clipper, an expensive and impressive feat.
 The ship was used as a training ship for cadets during these years.